Usage Telemetry and API Lifecycle Governance

 These gauges are updated periodically (configured via apicurio.usage.aggregation.every).
 When OTel is disabled (the default), no overhead.

-Enabling OTel Export
+Enabling OTel export

 quarkus.otel.sdk.disabled=false